Mohanned98/Strategic-Balanced-Scorecard-Tracker/README.md

 # Strategic-Balanced-Scorecard-Tracker

+Project Overview
-This dashboard implements the Balanced Scorecard framework, measuring organisational health across four distinct perspectives: Finance, Customer, Operations, and Resources.
+This project is a sophisticated implementation of the Balanced Scorecard framework.
+It provides a 360-degree view of organisational performance across Finance, Customer, Operations, and Resource perspectives.

+My Contribution
+Starting with a pre-cleaned multi-source dataset, I was responsible for the strategic logic and dashboard build:

-Calculation Logic: I designed the logic to consolidate data from four separate operational areas.
-I created a unified calculation sheet that compares 'Previous Year', 'Actual', and 'Plan' metrics across multiple US states.
+The Logic Layer: I built the formulas required to synchronise four different business areas, allowing for simultaneous comparisons of 'Previous Year', 'Actual', and 'Plan' figures.

-Visualisation & Design:

-Created a "Single Source of Truth" view where users can toggle between states (e.g., California, New York) to update the entire scorecard.

-Designed custom charts to track conversion rates, Net Promoter Scores (NPS), and staff absenteeism.

-Key Technical Contributions: Slicer-driven interactivity, complex data aggregation, and conditional UI elements.
+Dashboard Architecture: I designed the layout and built the interactive elements that allow for seamless switching between different states and territories.

+Key Features
+Four Perspectives: Integrated views of P&L (Finance), NPS/Conversion (Customer), Call Volume (Operations), and Headcount/Absenteeism (Resources).

+Gap Analysis: Automated variance calculations to highlight where the business is missing strategic targets.

+Dynamic Visuals: Custom-built charts that reflect localised performance based on user selection.